Skip to main content

 We are looking for ambitious and hard-working students who relish a challenge, seek to excel and love reading on academic topics.
 We look for an ability to excel in arguing and writing about history and politics, and for a strong capacity to approach with problems in flexible ways.

-Applicants will be expected to demonstrate an interest in both subjects and will be assessed on their potential to succeed in them.
-They need not have studied either or both of them formally, but will be expected to have read widely around them and to show an awareness of the relationships between the two disciplines as well as their differences.
+Applicants will be expected to demonstrate an interest in both history and politics.
 A lively academic interest in the underlying forces that shape politics and political history will be essential.

 Written work

 Applicants are asked to submit two recent and marked essays from their sixth-form studies.
 They should not be revised, still less specially prepared for the application to Selwyn.
-Nor should they be an entry for essay competitions or other such non-curricular activities.
-Nor should the essays be based on documents extracts or other stimulus materials.
+Nor should they be an entry for essay competitions or other such non-curricular activities, nor based on documents extracts or stimulus materials.
 They may be a timed, exam conditions essay or an extract from a more extended piece.
-At least one of these pieces will be used as a basis for discussion at interview, so the essays should bon a subject which has especially interested and excited you, and which you would be happy to talk about at interview.
+At least one of these pieces will be used as a basis for discussion at interview, so the essays should be on a subject which has especially interested and excited you, and which you would be happy to talk about at interview.
 We seek to challenge candidates by testing how far they can re-think their ideas in discussion, and gauge how they respond to new insights, go about tackling problems, or react to new ideas or questions.

 Interviews

 You will have one subject interview which will focus on both History and Politics.
-As well as your submitted written work we will base some discussion on a stimulus passage that you will be asked to read immediately before the interview.
+As well as your submitted written work we will base some discussion on a stimulus passage that you will be asked to look at immediately before or during the interview.
 We may also ask questions arising from contemporary events of relevance or from your application.

 You will also have a shorter general interview.
-This is intended to let us find out more about your motivation in applying for History and Politics at Cambridge.
-It is intended to give us a fuller sense of your aptitude for your chosen course, the maturity of your approach towards academic work, and your historical and other interests.
+This is intended to let us find out more about your motivation in applying for History and Politics at Cambridge and to give us a fuller sense of your aptitude for your chosen course, the maturity of your approach towards academic work, and your historical and other interests.

 The Ramsay-Murray Lecture